-- Monitors compliance with our Code of Ethical Business Conduct and reviews all matters presented to it by the Corporate Ethics Officer concerning the ethical practices of Martin Marietta and its Directors, officers, and employees, including conflicts or potential conflicts of interest between Martin Marietta and any of its Directors, officers, and employees. - $Reviews \ and \ discusses \ our \ sustainability \ efforts, \ goals \ and \ risks, \ and \ our \ annual \ Sustainability \ Report.$ - Reviews and monitors the adequacy of our policies and procedures and organizational structure for ensuring compliance with environmental laws and regulations. - Reviews matters relating to our health and safety programs and performance. - Reviews annually the adequacy of the Committee charter and recommends proposed changes to the Board.
+- Monitors compliance with our Code of Ethical Business Conduct and reviews all matters presented to it by the Corporate Ethics Officer concerning the ethical practices of Martin Marietta and its Directors, officers, and employees, including conflicts or potential conflicts of interest between Martin Marietta and any of its Directors, officers, and employees. - Reviews and discusses our sustainability efforts, goals and risks, and our annual Sustainability Report. - Reviews and monitors the adequacy of our policies and procedures and organizational structure for ensuring compliance with environmental laws and regulations. - Reviews matters relating to our health and safety programs and performance. - Reviews annually the adequacy of the Committee charter and recommends proposed changes to the Board. - Oversees environmental performance, initiatives and results, including annual and long-term targets and commitments. - Reviews the Company's strategy, programs, initiatives and performance with respect to climate change and other sustainability matters.